intellistream/MorphStream/scripts/PerformanceEvaluation/PerformanceComparison/flink-sl/redis/deps/jemalloc/TUNING.md

 * [percpu_arena](http://jemalloc.net/jemalloc.3.html#opt.percpu_arena)

     Enable dynamic thread to arena association based on running CPU.
-This has the potential to improve locality, e.g. when thread to CPU affinity is present.
+This has the potential to improve locality, e.g. when thread to CPU engine is present.

     Suggested: try `percpu_arena:percpu` or `percpu_arena:phycpu` if